mfaerevaag/dots/.config/i3/README.md

 See the full thing in the `blocks/` subdir.
 Here, the `block/wrap` script includes the other scripts with some colors and setup code.

-This requires setting some [powerline patched font](https://github.com/powerline/fonts) with pango:
+This requires installing and setting some [powerline patched font](https://github.com/powerline/fonts) with pango:
 ```
 bar {